 Start-up.
 At start-up, the Board is usually comprised of the founders.
 As the Board’s job is to protect the interest of the shareholders, which are the founders, this is appropriate.
 A typical Board size is three, although that may vary depending upon the number of founders.
 The Board often functions as a senior management meeting combined with a Board meeting.
 Decisions specific to Boards, such as share and options issuances, financings, etc. (see related document Terms of Reference of a Board of Directors) are decided at these meetings.

-Friends and family funding.
-A start-up often raises funds from the founders, friends and family.
+A start-up often raises funds from the founders, friends and family (and fools).
 Most of these early investors trust (and pray) that the founders know what they are doing, and are passive investors.
 They do not take a Board seat.

 Occasionally, an experienced friend or family member will ask to sit on the Board to provide advice.
 This may or may not be a positive event.
 Typically, the new Board member is not sufficiently independent to provide objective advice and oversight for the founders.
 Also, their business expertise may not be applicable for the challenges of an early-stage technology company.
 The founders need to consider whether this new director is willing to step aside if new investors want a candidate with different strengths and experiences.

 Again, the Board has typically three directors at this stage, but may expand to five, depending on the number of founders and active investors.